-Augmented Intelligence – Will 2019 Give Way to Better AI Systems?
+Augmented Intelligence – What 2019 have for AI systems?

 Admittedly, Artificial Intelligence or AI has gained a considerable amount of ill reputation from the public.
 There are a number of reasons for this infamy including the perception that AI is putting people out of jobs.
 But analysts and experts who have actually studied the pros and cons of AI-enabled systems have a different view.
 They actually believe that AI can have a substantially meaningful impact on human lives, hence the concept of Augmented Intelligence.
 The latter idea is centred around the fact that artificial intelligence is capable of actually helping human capabilities rather than replacing them.
 It focuses on the fact that these technologies can help people achieve better results in different tasks.
 This different and a fresher concept on AI can enable people to better understand the potential that AI has.